-- There has been no major shift in bi-county demographics and the demographics of Head Start families is representative of our geographic area. - Community service providers and parents' perspectives on children's needs have been very different but consistent over the years. - Unemployment rates in our service area have run comparable to state and national averages in the past. - School censuses once on a moderate decline, have fluctuated in recent years with a slight decline the last 2 years. - The majority of children being verified with disabilities continue to be in two categories; developmental delays and speech and language impairments and the total number of children 3 -4 years old identified with disabilities has increased over the last three years. - Education levels of parents have remained very consistent over the years. - Family types of Head Start families has also remained very consistent. - The number of Head Start children needing dental treatment has decreased from the previous year but is consistent with past years. - The number of Head Start children served by a Mental Health Professional is increasing significantly. - The number of children with disabilities served in Head Start and Early Head Start averaged about 42% for Head Start and 19% for Early Head Start last year.
+- There has been no major shift in bi-county demographics and the demographics of Head Start families is representative of our geographic area. - Community service providers and parents' perspectives on children's needs have been very different but consistent over the years. - Unemployment rates in our service area have run comparable to state and national averages in the past. - School censuses once on a moderate decline, have fluctuated in recent years with a slight decline the last 2 years. - The majority of children being verified with disabilities continue to be in two categories; developmental delays and speech and language impairments and the total number of children 3 -4 years old identified with disabilities has increased over the last three years. - Education levels of parents have remained very consistent over the years. - Family types of Head Start families has also remained very consistent. - The number of Head Start children needing dental treatment has increased from the previous year, this could be the result of more children receiving dental exams at mobile clinics. - The number of Head Start children served by a Mental Health Professional is increasing significantly. - The number of children with disabilities served in Head Start and Early Head Start averaged about 44% for Head Start and 12% for Early Head Start last year.